-The information below describes the rights and responsibilities of students receiving financial aid assistance and, specifically, federal student aid at the University of La Verne/La Verne College of Law.
+The information below describes the rights and responsibilities of students receiving financial aid assistance and, specifically, federal student aid at the University of La Verne/La Verne College of Law and Public Service.
 Please review and complete the document electronically through your Financial Aid award page on the La Verne Portal.

 Student’s Right to Know

 - Students have the right to know the criteria for continued student eligibility for each type of financial aid awarded.

 - Students have the right to know the Satisfactory Academic Progress (SAP) standards that students must meet to receive financial aid assistance, and the required criteria to re-establish eligibility if a student fails to meet Satisfactory Academic Progress (SAP).